Bean & Nut Mill

 3. Grinder for Beans by AICOK

-This is a bean grinder which comes with a removable steel bowl, making it easy to fill with your beans, grains, nuts or seeds.
+This is a bean crusher which comes with a removable steel bowl, making it easy to fill with your beans, grains, nuts or seeds.
 This also means the bowl can be removed and put into the dishwasher